Growing up in a home living with domestic violence can have a profound and lifelong impact

 RELATIONSHIPS

-Troubling statistics associated with childhood domestic violence
+Troubling statistics associated with CDV

 to attempt suicide

-to abuse drugs / alcohol
+to abuse drugs and alcohol

 to commit a violent crime